• Skip to primary navigation

 Sand Blasting

-The force of the sand or minerals hitting the paint or unwanted buildup on the surface simply blows it away.
+The force of the sand or other particles hitting the surface removes paint and other unwanted buildup from surfaces.

 Sand blasting graffiti from a wall